ariahosseini/InterfacePhononsToolkit/README.md

 <p>

 as is plotted in Figure below.
 In fact, more than 50% of the heat transported is carried by just 7% of phonons that survive for more than 2.7 times the average phonon lifetime θ ̅.
 It can also be seen that 80% of the heat current comes from fewer than 20% of the phonon mode occupancy fluctuations.
 This matches Pareto’s 80-20 rule that is a signature of Lévy flights, although in this case, the distribution of flight lengths is not fractal (power-law), and so this behavior is not a true Lévy flight.
 The outsized importance of the long-lived phonons is significant as it implied that ballistic effects for heat transport in nanoscale systems should become significant at system sizes significantly larger than the phonons’ nominal mean free path.
-This observation also has important ramifications for deterministic simulations of the Boltzmann transport equation (BTE) for phonons, implying that to correctly predict the heat conduction due to phonon transport in nanostructured material, one must smear the intrinsic distribution of average phonon lifetimes by the Poisson distribution—a practice that is often overlooked in frequency-dependent and multi-grey BTE simulation.
+This observation also has important ramifications for deterministic simulations of the Boltzmann transport equation (BTE) for phonons, implying that to correctly predict the heat conduction due to phonon transport in nanostructured material, one must smear the intrinsic distribution of average phonon lifetimes by the Poisson distribution — a practice that is often overlooked in frequency-dependent and multi-grey BTE simulation.
 </p>

 <p>